coreui/coreui/site/content/docs/4.0/content/reboot.md

 ---
 layout: docs
 title: Reboot
-description: Reboot, a collection of element-specific CSS changes in a single file, kickstart Bootstrap to provide an elegant, consistent, and simple baseline to build upon.
+description: Reboot, a collection of element-specific CSS changes in a single file, kickstart CoreUI for Bootstrap to provide an elegant, consistent, and simple baseline to build upon.
 group: content
 aliases: "/docs/4.0/content/"
 toc: true